rstens/docs/README.md

   Test cases for business-critical features    50% to 100%              Business critical features deal with finances and personal information.
 Failure of these features would cause data corruption, information breach or could leave the members data incomplete or incorrect.
   Bad fix test cases                           100%                     Bad fix is the term for a defect that was fixed but after re-test was still found in error.
 It is good practice to include these in the regression test suite.

-In our test management tool (Zephyr) we will categorize and document all our test cases so that candidacy for the regression test suite can easily be identified and understood.
+In our test management tool (TestRail) we will categorize and document all our test cases so that candidacy for the regression test suite can easily be identified and understood.

 **Source of regression test cases**